-Group cycling is a great way of improving bike handling skills, developing road confidence, and improving your endurance, while benefiting from the support that a group provides.
+Group cycling is a great way to improve bike handling skills, develop road confidence, and improve your endurance, while benefiting from the support that a group provides.
 Pulse group cycles take place at weekends and start from Cycle SuperStore in Tallaght.
 Check the Pulse Training Calendar to see the current ride schedule.

-There are three cycle groups that you can join and all groups have a leader.
-Each group differs in terms of the distance covered, average speed, and training focus.
+There are four cycle groups that you can join.
+Each group differs in terms of the distance covered and duration.
+Members that are new to group cycling should join Group 4 for their first session.
 The Group Leader plans the route and posts the details to the Pulse Facebook Group each week.
-You should also monitor this Facebook Group for last-minute updates about group leaders and routes.